How much do restaurant owners make cafe

 Opening a restaurant is in no way an effective get-rich-quick path: in fact, for a long time, you may not even have the biggest paycheck in the restaurant.

 Especially starting out, your waitstaff may be making more than you because of tips – and it’s in your best interest to be ok with that.
-Because of the high cost of starting a restaurant, and the many expenses that will eat into your net profits in the first couple of years, your servers may be seeing more consistent money than you are.
+Because of the high labor costs of starting a restaurant, and the many expenses that will eat into your net profits in the first couple of years, your servers may be seeing more consistent money than you are.

-If you run on an open-book management model, though, your staff will see that you’re not hoarding money that you could be sharing with your workers, and this will lead to more trust of you as a boss and across the team.
+If you run on an open-book restaurant management model, though, your staff will see that you’re not hoarding money that you could be sharing with your workers, and this will lead to more trust of you as a boss and across the team.

 Still ready to take the plunge?